BMI1

 3. Include physical activity in your daily routine

-For most healthy adults, the Department of Health and Human Services recommends moderate aerobic activity such as jogging, for at least 75 minutes a week.
+The Department of Health and Human Services recommends moderate aerobic activity, such as jogging, for at least 75 minutes a week for most healthy adults.
 In addition, strength training exercises are recommended at least twice a week.
-If you want to lose weight or meet specific fitness goals, you might need to exercise more.
+You might need to exercise more if you want to lose weight or meet specific fitness goals.

-To lose excess fat and keep it from coming back, aim for slow and steady weight loss – up to 2 pounds a week.
+To lose excess fat and prevent it from coming back, aim for slow and steady weight loss—up to 2 pounds a week.

 What are you doing to prevent becoming a menopause victim?